pschatzmann/logic-analyzer/README.md

 # Arduino Logic Analyzer

-Recently when I started to research the topic of [Logic Analyzers](https://en.wikipedia.org/wiki/Logic_analyzer) I found the incredible [PulseView Project](https://sigrok.org/wiki/PulseView).
+Recently, when I started to research the topic of [Logic Analyzers](https://en.wikipedia.org/wiki/Logic_analyzer), I found the incredible [PulseView Project](https://sigrok.org/wiki/PulseView).
 However, I did not want to invest in additional hardware but just use one of my favorite microprocessors (ESP32, Raspberry Pico) as capturing device.

 There are quite a few logic analyzer projects with the same goal: